 The only downside of using Minwax Gel Stains or those manufactured by General Finishes is it’s not suitable outdoors where the wood surface is directly exposed to water or UV sunlight.

-If you do use, the external elements will cause the stain to lose its color fairly quickly.
+If you do use it, the external elements will cause the stain to lose its color fairly quickly.

-If your outdoor wood furniture is resting under a shade (and is not exposed to direct water) you can however use the gel stain without the need of a topcoat.
+If your outdoor wood furniture is resting under a shade (and is not exposed to direct water), you can, however use the gel stain without the need for a top coat.